The Pros and Cons of UNC

 The Cons of UNC…

-#1: Out-of-State Odds — It’s extremely difficult to get into UNC as an out-of-state applicant.
-As I mentioned, the overall acceptance rate for OOS applicants is only 9%, compared with 41% for in-state applicants; so it’s like two completely differently schools.
+#1: Out-of-State Odds — It’s extremely difficult to get into UNC as an out-of-state (OOS) applicant.
+As we mentioned, the overall acceptance rate for OOS applicants is only 9%, compared with 41% for in-state applicants; so it’s like two completely differently schools.
 Consequently, the academic bar is thought to be much higher for out-of-state applicants.
 And UNC students often say that many of the most impressive students on campus are from out-of-state.

 #3: Lack of Diversity — Like many public universities that have a mandate to prioritize in-state applicants, UNC can seem a bit homogeneous.
 It’s worth knowing that UNC is 54% white, 60% female, 85% of students come from the state of North Carolina, and only 5% of students are international.
 Nevertheless, from a socioeconomic standpoint, the school seems to attract a wide array of students from all different types of backgrounds.